Roboy/SDFusion/README.md

 * defined between components that belong to different rigid groups
 * called `EXPORT_joint_name`

+*When creating a joint in Fusion 360, make sure you select the child first and then the parent.*
 Currently, fixed, prismatic, revolute, and ball joint types are supported.

 Tendons
 -------
-SDFusion was allows to export cable-driven robot models with multiple attachment points (via-points).
+SDFusion allows to export cable-driven robot models with multiple attachment points (via-points).
 The naming scheme defined for the viapoints is the following: `VP_motornumber_EXPORT_linkname_viapointnumber` (e.g. `VP_motor0_EXPORT_base_0`).
 You can either add them manually as construction points in Fusion 360 or use `ViaPoints` tab from the plugin.

 ![SDFusion viapoints tab](https://github.com/Roboy/SDFusion/blob/master/images/viapointstab.png "Viapoints tab")